griffio/griffio.github.io/knowledgebase.md

 Stored Procs - database program compiled - can change schema and expose data

+Strings in code - Human readable, file paths, SQL, Names etc are all conceptually different and should be represented as different user defined types at the language level.

 #### HTTP

 401 Unauthorized, 403 Forbidden, 200 OK, 201 Created, 202 Accepted